fred-lev/jenkins-docker/README.md

 **REM:**

 The docker client on the Jenkins side is using shared certs to connect to the docker server running in the DIND container.

+Note:

+For testing purposes I've run this on a t2.large in Aws.